Inspire-com/candidate-homework/Test_Engineer.md

   2. Your test scripts.
 You can email them zipped up or give us a github repo to check out.
   3. Instructions for us on how we can run your test scripts.

-## Part 2
-During your interview we will have a discussion about a hypothetical number guessing game, and the APIs associated with that game.
-We'll provide some information about the APIs involved, and then have a discussion with you about how you would go about effectively testing the set of APIs the game will use.